ojuuji/rb.db/docs/readme.md

 key|value
 ---|---
 `schema_version`|Version of the database schema.
 It is incremented with each schema modification, regardless of whether this modification is back compatible or not.
 `data_timestamp`|[UNIX timestamp](https://en.wikipedia.org/wiki/Unix_time) (in seconds) when the database was generated.
-New `rb.db` is released only when there is new data since the last release, so it is safe to assume that the databases with different `data_timestamp` values have different data.
+New `rb.db` is released only when there is new data since the last release, so it is safe to assume that the databases with different `data_timestamp` values have different data, and the one with greater `data_timestamp` contains more relevant data.